 More was educated at Washington University in St. Louis and Harvard.
 After a short spell teaching Sanskrit and classics at Harvard and Bryn Mawr he become a literary journalist, serving as literary editor of The Independent (1901-03) and the New York Evening Post (1903-09) and as editor of The Nation (1909-14).
-His views, like those of many others at the time, started with the experience of the living; they ended however in classical restraint, traditional standards, and a somewhat idiosyncratic Anglo-catholicism.
+His views, like those of many others at the time, started with the experience of the living; they ended however in classical restraint, traditional standards, and an idiosyncratic Anglo-catholicism.
 In an era of naturalism and socialism he therefore drew considerable critical fire, notably from H.L.
 Mencken, who nonetheless considered him the "nearest approach to a genuine scholar" America had.

 His best known work is his Shelburne Essays, 11 vol. (1904-21), a collection of articles and reviews.
 Also notable are the books he wrote afer his retirement from journalism: Platonism (1917); The Religion of Plato (1921); Hellenistic Philosophies (1923); New Shelburne Essays (1928-36); and his biography and last published work, Pages from an Oxford Diary (1937).
-His Greek Tradition, 5 vol. (1924-31), is generally thought to be his finest work.
+His Greek Tradition, 5 vol. (1924-31), which includes the first three books just mentioned, is generally thought to be his finest work.

 Writings